emfeltham/FormulaCompiler.jl/docs/src/getting_started.md

 @benchmark $compiled($row_vec, $data, 1)
 ```

-You should see zero allocations and good evaluation performance:
+You should see zero allocations and good evaluation performance.
+Absolute times vary by hardware and Julia version; focus on allocation behavior and relative trends.
+See the Benchmark Protocol for reproduction details:
 ```
 BenchmarkTools.Trial: Many samples with many evaluations.
  Memory estimate: 0 bytes, allocs estimate: 0.